Electronic publishing: Mass-scale digitization

-In 1974, American inventor Raymond Kurzweil founded Kurzweil Computer Products and developed an omni-font OCR system (i.e., software able to recognise printed text in a wide variety of fonts) which, together with a scanner and a text-to-speech synthesizer, transformed print into spoken-word.
+In 1974, American inventor Raymond Kurzweil founded Kurzweil Computer Products and developed an omni-font OCR system (i.e., software able to recognise printed text in a wide variety of fonts) which, together with a scanner and a text-to-speech synthesizer, transformed print into spoken word.
 The digitization projects could then be more ambitious since the time needed for digitization decreased considerably, and digital libraries were on the rise.

 During the late 1990s and early 2000s, digital libraries began to appear globally as universities, governments, and cultural institutions digitized their collections and made them accessible online.

 The ABU (Association des Bibliophiles Universels), was a public digital library project created by the Cnam in 1993.
-It was the first French digital library in the network; suspended since 2002, they reproduced over a hundred texts that are still available.
+It was the first French digital library in the network; closed in 2002, they reproduced over a hundred texts which are still available.

 In 1992, the Bibliothèque nationale de France launched a vast digitization program.
 The president François Mitterrand had wanted since 1988 to create a new and innovative digital library, and it was published in 1997 under the name of Gallica.
 In 2014, the digital library was offering 80 255 online books and over a million documents, including prints and manuscripts.

 In 2003, Wikisource was launched, and the project aspired to constitute a digital and multilingual library that would be a complement to the Wikipedia project.
-It was originally named "Project Sourceberg", as a word play to remind the Project Gutenberg.
+It was originally named "Project Sourceberg", as a play on words reminiscent of Project Gutenberg.
 Supported by the Wikimedia Foundation, Wikisource proposes digitized texts that have been verified by volunteers.

 In December 2004, Google created Google Books, a project to digitize all the books available in the world (over 130 million books) to make them accessible online.
-10 years later, 25 000 000 books, from a hundred countries and in 400 languages, are on the platform.
-This was possible because by that time, robotic scanners could digitize around 6 000 books per hour.
+As of 2014, 25,000,000 books, from a hundred countries and in 400 languages, are on the platform.
+This was possible because by that time, robotic scanners could digitize around 6,000 books per hour.

 In 2008, the prototype of Europeana was launched; and by 2010, the project had been giving access to over 10 million digital objects.
 The Europeana library is a European catalog that offers index cards on millions of digital objects and links to their digital libraries.
-In the same year, HathiTrust was created to put together the contents of many university e-libraries from USA and Europe, as well as Google Books and Internet Archive.
-In 2016, over six millions of users had been using HathiTrust.
+The same year, HathiTrust was created to put together the contents of many university e-libraries from the USA and Europe, as well as Google Books and Internet Archive.
+In 2016, over six million users had used HathiTrust.